aratare-jp/epsilon-clj/README.md

 - **Complicated**.
 All current model-driven generators exist within the [Ecore](https://wiki.eclipse.org/Ecore) ecosystem, which is overly complex and raises high learning curve for new learners.
 - **Inflexible**.
 The Ecore system is not only complicated, but also inflexible such that there is no easy way to tailor its functionality to your workflow.
 As Eclipse is always required for any kind of operations, CLI-only environments such as CI/CD is either not possible or extremely hard to achieve.

-# Goals & Non-goals
-Based on the previous section, this is where Altio comes in.
+This is where Altio comes in.

 It is designed to be model-driven from the ground up, while offering to be a "good enough" code generator.
 As such, it aims to be:
 - **Fast:** As time is gold, the less time developers have to wait, the ~~less time to have sword fights~~ better.